May 14, 2024

 Trevor Gardiner

-As these are the maximum personal rates, the amount you receive may vary based on your social insurance contributions, age, and the type of State Pension you qualify for.
+These maximum personal rates varied based on factors such as social insurance contributions, age, and the specific type of State Pension for which your employees qualified.

-Curious if you can Claim Irish State Pension and Continue Working?
-Discover your options today.
+Curious if your employees can Claim Irish State Pension and Continue Working?
+Discover their options today.

-The Irish government announced in its Budget 2024 that the State Pension and other social welfare payments will increase by €12 per week from January 2024.
+The Irish government’s Budget 2024 increased the State Pension and other social welfare payments by €12 per week from January 2024.

 Here’s a complete list of the 2024 State Pension rates.